mattdepaolis/llm-eval/examples/README.md

 # Examples

-This directory contains examples demonstrating how to use the `llm-eval` package.
+This directory contains examples demonstrating how to use the `llm-testkit` package.

 ## Files